-- Build a solid mountaineering foundation with ascents of multiple summits.
+- Build a solid mountaineering foundation with extensive training.

-- Apply the skills taught throughout the trip on a participant-led ascent of 18,143' Ishinca.
+- Apply the skills taught throughout the trip on a participant co-led ascent, becoming a more competent and proficient climber.

 - Take part in an RMI adventure and see why we continue to set the standard in guiding excellence.

-With Base Camp established immediately beneath a cirque of our climbing objectives, we spend the next eight days alternating between training days and summit pushes, tackling the peaks of Nevado Urus (17,800'), Tocllaraju (19,796') and Ishinca (18,143') that surround Base Camp.
+With Base Camp established immediately beneath a cirque of our climbing objectives, we spend the next several days alternating between training days and summit pushes, tackling the peaks of Nevado Urus (17,800'), Ishinca (18,143'), and Nevado Copa (20,301').

-The ascent of Ishinca, the final climbing objective of the trip, is a participant-led climb.
-Participants apply the skills and techniques taught over the course of the program to lead the guides and the team on a summit bid.
+The ascent of Nevado Copa, the final climbing objective of the trip, provides an opportunity for climbers to lead or co-lead a portion of the climb.
+Participants apply the skills and techniques taught over the course of the program to lead their rope team on a section of the climb.

 Our Peru Seminar offers superb alpine climbing and is ideal for mountaineers looking to build their climbing skills for future climbing expeditions, climb to new elevations, and take part in the excitement of an international climbing expedition.
-The peaks of Nevado Urus, Tocllaraju, and Ishinca involve moderately steep slopes and prior knowledge of roped travel, crampon techniques, and ice axe arrest is recommended.
+The peaks of Nevado Urus, Ishinca, and Nevado Copa involve moderately steep slopes and prior knowledge of roped travel, crampon techniques, and ice axe arrest is recommended.
 A review of basic mountaineering techniques is built into the itinerary.

 THE RMI DIFFERENCE